poult-lab/daily-word/english_words_ learning.md

 "to make the effect of a fall or hit less severe"

-[v] China’s industrial profit growth accelerates in April as Beijing’s **policy measures** cushion tariff impact.
+[v] China’s industrial profit growth accelerates in April as Beijing’s **policy measures** cushion tariff impact./The Ministry of Planning and Budget said the proposal is part of a 26.2 trillion won supplementary budget to cushion households and businesses from rising energy and logistics costs amid the prolonged conflict.

 "to protect sb/sth from being hurt or damaged or from the unpleasant effects of sth"